gyllstromk/karma-preprocessor-pullscripts/README.md

-# Karma-preprocessor-pullscripts: download Javascript from your project's html
+# Karma-preprocessor-pullscripts: read Javascript referred to by your project's html

-Tests usually require resources to be loaded, such as jquery and Angular.
-One can load these as files, but some apps don't keep local copies, and instead download scripts from CDNs, etc.
+Instead of duplicating all your app's Javascript references in your Karma config, just refer to your HTML files, test files and mocks.

+Also supports reading external Javascript files via HTTP.

-This preprocessor lets you load your project's HTML files, from which the files denoted by the `src` field in the `<script>` files are downloaded and included in the test suites.
+This preprocessor lets you load your project's HTML files, from which the files denoted by the `src` field in the `<script>` files are read or downloaded and included in the test suites.

+This is handy for running your tests againts your dist package.

 Pros:

-1. You do not need to manage local copies of resources using, e.g. bower
-2. Your project's html files are used, meaning you are guaranteed that there is consistency between test and live resources
+1. Your project's html files are used, meaning you are guaranteed that there is consistency between test and live resources

-Cons:
+2. You do not need to manage local copies of resources using, e.g. bower

+Cons for case 2:

 1. Tests require Internet connectivity
 2. Downloads on each test iteration